 Tired of making the same old appetizers?
-I know, really cheesy starting sentence :P But try something simple like these Phyllo wrapped appetizers!
+I know, really cheesy starting sentence 😛 But try something simple like these appetizers made with Phyllo dough filled with minced beef, onions and tomatoes!

 The seasoning packet is courtesy of the people of Amazing Taste!
 Check out their website, they have a variety of seasonings for every kind of meat and seafood.
 Their seasoning added that extra ‘Uuummph!’ to my recipe.
 If you can’t find this seasoning at your local supermarket, you can order it online through their website.